Methods for Selecting Traffic Nodes in an Atlas Cluster

 If you are part of an organization that already has a global content delivery network in place, this may be a preferable option for you.
 IP Anycast is a robust solution but can be complicated to implement and maintain.
-However, if you already have this type of infrastructure in place, this will be your best method for customer and representative client traffic node selection.
+However, if you already have this type of infrastructure in place, this will be your best method for endpoint and user client traffic node selection.

 - Timezone Offset: A simple and inexpensive method for configuring a BeyondTrust cluster.